E-commerce

 What should you look at in an e-commerce SEO audit?

-Architecture, indexing, page templates, content, internal linking, technical setup, structured data, and the business performance of SEO pages.
+Architecture, indexing, page templates, content, internal linking, technical aspects, structured data, and the business performance of SEO pages.

-No. It improves page understanding and eligibility for certain search presentations, but it does not replace a good structure, good content, or a good user experience.
+No. They improve page understanding and eligibility for certain rich result presentations, but they do not replace good structure, good content, or a good user experience.

 Go further